oroinc/documentation/user/back-office/system/configuration/index.rst

 Global Configuration Settings
 =============================

 Settings under the **System > Configuration** menu enable you set up your Oro application specifically to your business needs.
 Settings located here are :ref:`system-wide (or global) <doc-system-configuration>`.
 Configuring these settings globally means that they are by default applied throughout all organizations, websites and users in your system.
 This is the base configuration level that you can customize :ref:`per organization <doc-organization-configuration>`, :ref:`website <doc-website-configuration>`, or :ref:`user <doc-my-user-configuration>` later on.
+Selected settings are also available on :ref:`customer group <user-guide--customer-groups--customer-settings>` and :ref:`customer <user-guide--customers--customer-settings>` levels.

 Based on the level where configuration has taken place, settings can fall back to other levels following the pattern below:

-* :ref:`User settings <doc-my-user-configuration>` can fall back to the :ref:`organization settings <doc-organization-configuration>`.
+* :ref:`User settings <doc-my-user-configuration>` fall back to the :ref:`organization settings <doc-organization-configuration>`.
-* :ref:`Website settings <doc-website-configuration>` can fall back to the :ref:`organization settings <doc-organization-configuration>`.
+* :ref:`Website settings <doc-website-configuration>` fall back to the :ref:`organization settings <doc-organization-configuration>`.
-* :ref:`Organization settings <doc-organization-configuration>` can fall back to the :ref:`system settings <configuration--guide--system--configuration>`.
+* :ref:`Organization settings <doc-organization-configuration>` fall back to the :ref:`system settings <configuration--guide--system--configuration>`.
+* :ref:`Customer Group settings <user-guide--customer-groups--customer-settings>` fall back to the :ref:`website settings <doc-website-configuration>`.
+* :ref:`Customer <user-guide--customers--customer-settings>` settings fall back to the :ref:`customer group settings <user-guide--customer-groups--customer-settings>`.

 .. image:: /user/img/system/configuration/ConfigLevels.png
    :align: center